sammyhenningsson/shaf/README.md

 ## API Documentation
 Since API clients should basically only have to care about the payloads that are returned from the API, it makes sense to keep the API documentation in the serializer files.
 Each `attribute`, `link`, `curie` and `embed` should be preceeded with code comments that documents how client should interpret/use it.
 The comments should be in markdown format.
 This makes it possible to generate API documentation with `rake doc:generate`.
 This documentation can then be retrieved from a running server at `/doc/RESOURCE_NAME`, where `RESOURCE_NAME` is the name of the resource to fetch doc for, e.g `curl localhost:3000/doc/post`.

+## HTTP Caching
+REST is a very chatty architecture.
+Fortunately works very well with HTTP Caching.
+Resources that are unlikely to be changed often, such as the root resource, forms, documentation etc, will by default set the HTTP Header Cache-Control with a max-age (meant to be tweeked to a value that suites your api).
+Clients should respect this a and cache those resources accordingly.
+Each time a response is send from the api the Etag header is set (with a weak Etag).
+Clients should make use of this and be able to handle a '304 Not Modified' response.
+For more info check out [this page](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) by Ilya Grigorik.

+## Pagination
+When serializing collections that are paginated using Kaminari or WillPaginate, Shaf will automatically add links with rel _prev_ and _next_.
+As well as add pagination query params to the _self_ link.

 ## Frontend
 To make it easy to explore the API in a brower, Shaf includes a some very basic html views.
 They are only meant to be a quick and easy way to view the api and to add/edit resources that does not require authentication.
 They are really ugly and you should not look at them if you are a frontend developer ;) (PRs are welcome!).